mitchsanchez29/business-automation/README.md

 - How many quotes are pending vs. sent this month?

 **Business Value:** Fewer manual steps from quote to delivery, faster turnaround for clients, and one clean tracking system instead of scattered files.

+### Result

+**Zero manual steps** from quote request to delivery.
+Quotes that used to take manual data entry and follow-up now generate, save, and send automatically.

 **Tech Stack:** `Google Forms` `Apps Script` `Google Sheets` `Google Docs` `Drive` `Gmail` `PDF`